Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

-\begin{prop} The $A_{m,x}$ form an $\mathcal{S}$-decomposition of $S$. \end{prop} \begin{proof} Clearly the collection of the $A_{m,x}$ is locally finite (as there are only finitely many pieces) and every $A_{m,x}$ is a locally closed set.
-Furthermore it is not difficult to see that
+\begin{proposition} The $A_{m,x}$ form an $\mathcal{S}$-decomposition of $S$. \end{proposition} \begin{proof} Clearly, the collection of the $A_{m,x}$ is locally finite (as there are only finitely many pieces) and every $A_{m,x}$ is a locally closed set.
+Furthermore, it is not difficult to see that

 so that